stephaneVercouillieBMID/slate/source/v2/draft.html.md

 <a name="Data"></a>
 ## 5.6.
-Obtaining User attributes or claims
+Retrieving User attributes or device/transaction specific claims

 ### Creating the userInfo Request